Savoury Crab Cheesecake

 3 cups bread crumbs

-Remove into your prepared pan and press it down.
-Ensure the sides are properly covered preferably going higher then the parchment and no cracks are visible for the liquid to leak through.
+Place it in your prepared pan and press it down.
+Ensure the sides are properly covered, preferably going higher than the parchment and no cracks are visible for the liquid to leak through.

-Place on a large foil pulled up on the sides and place on a baking tray.
+Place it on a large foil pulled up on the sides and place it on a baking tray.

-Once done allow to cool for a few minutes and sprinkle the gouda cheese all over.
+Once done, allow it to cool for a few minutes and sprinkle the gouda cheese all over.

 The crab should be fresh.

-The base can also be made up of crushed tortilla chips or corn bread, or any kind of bread that is stale.
+The base can also be made up of crushed tortilla chips, corn bread, or any kind of bread that is stale.
 The butter is to put the crumbs together.
-The garlic is for the slight pungency it needs.
+The garlic gives it the slight pungency it needs.

-The idea is to use already flavoured cream cheese is to save time, yet using more paneer, cottage cheese and flavouring it yourself with pickled or fresh jalapenos, garlic and herbs is completely an option.
+The idea is to use already-flavored cream cheese to save time, yet using more paneer, cottage cheese, and flavouring it yourself with pickled or fresh jalapenos, garlic, and herbs is also completely optional.

 Layering the grated cheese at the bottom saves the base from getting overly soggy.

-I picked smoked Gouda as it melts beautifully but any favourite sharp cheddar, jalapeno cheese, gruyere, smoked cheese will work well.
+I picked smoked Gouda as it melts beautifully, but any favourite sharp cheddar, jalapeno cheese, gruyere, or smoked cheese will work well.

 Using only half and half (where available) is also an option.

-Remember It will set and continue to cook for a few minutes hence the jiggle in the center is a must to keep it creamy and moist.
+Remember It will set and continue to cook for a few minutes, hence the jiggle in the centre is a must to keep it creamy and moist.